gwahmp/wmao/src/content/posts/interesting-facts-about-stock-market.md

 ### The Oracle of Omaha's Penny-Pinching Beginnings

-Warren Buffett, one of the most successful investors, started his investment journey by pinching pennies.
+<a href="/top-investors#warren-buffet">Warren Buffett</a>, one of the <a href="/top-investors">most successful investors</a>, started his investment journey by pinching pennies.
 At the age of six, he bought six-packs of Coca-Cola for 25 cents and sold each bottle for 5 cents, marking the beginning of his financial acumen.

 ### Stock Market's Global Symphony